 The causes of ED will often be down to physical, physiological, or medical issues experienced by your man.
 His health issues should not be taken as a reflection of your relationship.
 It’s important that you encourage open conversations and an honest dialogue, rather than antagonising him with accusations or demands.

-There are two important things to know as the partner of a man afflicted by ED: neither of you are alone, and that by supporting your partner you can help him to overcome his ED.
+There are two important things to know as the partner of a man afflicted by ED: neither of you is alone, and by supporting your partner you can help him to overcome his ED.
 It’s not easy to know what to say and do — but here are some key ways in which you can show your support.

 What is erectile dysfunction?

-Erectile dysfunction is the inability for a man to either get or retain, an erection.
+Erectile dysfunction is the inability of a man to either get or retain, an erection.
 It is a condition that affects around 50% of men aged 40-70 and 26% of men under 40.
 It recognises no boundaries; whether a man is straight, gay, bisexual, married, single, or transgender, he may be affected by ED.

 Understanding the impact of ED on your partner